High Winds Wreak Havoc In North Jersey: Trees, Poles, Wires Down, Roads Closed

 - A woman was slightly injured in Cresskill when a tree fell onto a house on Cedar Street;

-- No injuries were reported when a tree came down on a Teaneck home and vehicle on Herrick Avenue;
+- No injuries were reported when a tree came down on a Teaneck home and vehicle on Herrick Avenue or when another fell on a house on Tryon Avenue;

 - A large tree took down wires at Brookside Avenue and Margaret Court in Fair Lawn , knocking out power to some area customers;